APMonitor/pds/README.md

 The course combines mathematical details with several case studies that provide an intuition for machine learning with methods for classification, regression, and dimensionality reduction.
 A second phase of the course is a hands-on group project.
 The engineering problems and theory will guide the student towards a working fluency in state-of-the-art methods implemented in Python.

+### Learning Outcomes

+-Visualize data to understand relationships and assess data quality -Apply linear algebra, statistics, and optimization techniques to create machine learning algorithms -Understand engineering and business objectives to plan applications -Assess data information content and predictive capability -Detect overfitting and implement strategies to improve prediction -Master the use of machine learning packages with understanding of how hyperparameters can be adjusted to improve performance -Understand the differences between classification, regression, and clustering and when each can be applied -Communicate machine learning decisions with uncertainty quantification -Implement machine learning techniques successfully to complete a group project

 See https://apmonitor.com/pds